How to Organize Paperwork (& keep it that way!}

 Active/Now Folder (on my desk) – invitation to respond to, insurance form to fill out;

 Active “10 Minutes A Day” (on my desk) – non-urgent receipts to record and file, a card to cancel a magazine subscription, a letter to respond to;

 Current Files (in a file box next to my desk) – current year’s bank statements, receipts, paid bills, business invoices and receipts, current car insurance, life insurance policy and paid bills, current health insurance/medical information from my daughter’s accident, car maintenance records and current year’s homeschool records.

-Current Binders (on the shelf next to my desk) – Money GPS (see details here), Writing Projects (ideas and rough drafts for books I want to write, research articles), Business School (free resources I have printed and want to study to improve my business), Holiday Planner, Blog Planner;
+Current Binders (on the shelf next to my desk) – Budget Binder (see details here), Writing Projects (ideas and rough drafts for books I want to write, research articles), Business School (free resources I have printed and want to study to improve my business), Holiday Planner, Blog Planner;

 Long – Term Storage (in file boxes in my garage) – tax files for the last 10 years, past writing projects (like printed copies of my ebooks);

 Sentimental Items – photos are stored in albums and photo boxes and I keep a few cards and letters in a box in my closet.